Codeine, phenylephrine, and promethazine (Oral)

 - Check with your doctor, hospital emergency room, or local emergency services (eg, "call 9-1-1") immediately if your baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, difficulty breathing, or limpness.
 These may be symptoms of an overdose and need immediate medical attention.

-codeine, phenylephrine, and promethazine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of these medicines while you or your child are using codeine, phenylephrine, and promethazine.
+Check with your doctor before taking any of these medicines while you or your child are using this medicine.

-Make sure any doctor or dentist who treats you knows that you are using codeine, phenylephrine, and promethazine.
-You or your child may need to stop using codeine, phenylephrine, and promethazine several days before you have surgery or medical tests.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You or your child may need to stop using this medicine several days before you have surgery or medical tests.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Side Effects of codeine, phenylephrine, and promethazine

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 Incidence not known